modelica/fmi-ls-xcp/README.md

 ## Getting Started

+Our publications and presentations may also be of interest to you:

+- [Beyond FMI - Towards New Applications with Layered Standards]

-Dive into our video ["FMI, Layered Standards and ASAM Standards - Enabling Seamless SiL Simulation of Virtual ECUs"](https://www.youtube.com/watch?v=KzzKRa3jORs).
+or dive into our video ["FMI, Layered Standards and ASAM Standards - Enabling Seamless SiL Simulation of Virtual ECUs"](https://www.youtube.com/watch?v=KzzKRa3jORs).
 Discover how the cutting-edge FMI 3.0 standard and the layered standards based on it are revolutionizing the world of Software-in-the-Loop (SiL) simulations.

 During the presentation the three new layered standards for simulating virtual ECUs with FMI 3.0 are introduced: